-A moral duty to abort
+A Moral Duty To Abort

 Misleading nonsense

-A quick google search shows the truth: Down syndrome make up only a small percentage (8%) of the group with 'intellectual challenges'.
+A quick Google search shows the truth: Down syndrome makse up only a small percentage (8 percent) of the group with “intellectual challenges.”
 Yearly, more than twice the number of children are born with Fetal Alcohol Syndrome (FAS).
-FAS is a cause of intellectual disability among other problems, caused by alcohol consumption during pregnancy.
-A poll among families with Down syndrome revealed that 100% never had a discussion with their health-care provider about FAS or it's prevention.
+FAS is a cause of intellectual disability, among other problems, caused by alcohol consumption during pregnancy.
+A poll among families with Down syndrome revealed that 100 percent never had a discussion with their health care provider about FAS or it’s prevention.

-Cancer, the number 1 cause of death in the Netherlands, is missing completely from the list.
+Cancer, the number one cause of death in the Netherlands, is missing completely from the list.
 Striking because according to the American Institute of Cancer Research (AICR), cancer costs the world more money than any other disease.

-This list is utter rubbish but unfortunately, coming from a 'trustworthy' source, the information sticks with the public.
+This list is utter rubbish, but unfortunately, coming from a ‘trustworthy’ source, the information sticks with the public.

-Down syndrome has been made into the scapegoat of rising health-care costs.
-By repeating this in the media 'volunteers' will come forward, willing to write their ‘findings’ in the paper.
+Down syndrome has been made into the scapegoat of rising health care costs.
+By repeating this in the media “volunteers” will come forward, willing to write their “findings” in the paper.

-Ethicists and policymakers have been saying for years selective abortion is our moral obligation
+Ethicists and policymakers have been saying for years selective abortion is our moral obligation.

-Medical ethicists and politicians used to write these ideas themselves but that wasn't always well received.
+Medical ethicists and politicians used to write these ideas themselves, but that wasn’t always well received.
 M.T.
-Hilhorst, Professor of medical ethics at the Erasmus University, writes about parents who don’t want prenatal diagnosis: ' they have pushed the disability upon their children by not 'acting' (...) morally they can be asked to be held amenable for their choice.'
+Hilhorst, professor of medical ethics at the Erasmus University, writes about parents who don’t want prenatal diagnosis: “they have pushed the disability upon their children by not ‘acting’ (...) morally they can be asked to be held amenable for their choice.”

-Hilhorst is one of the ethicists who sharpen their position in the book ‘Child, illness and ethics'.
+Hilhorst is one of the ethicists who sharpen their position in the book ‘Child, illness and ethics’.
 The book was written by famous Dutch Senator Heleen Dupuis, who monitored the Dutch Minister of Health.
-In the book she describes life with a serious handicap as a 'desperate survival on very low level, without communication possibilities'.
-It is therefore, ' life is not worthy of living'.
+In the book she describes life with a serious handicap as a “desperate survival on very low level, without communication possibilities.”
+It is therefore, “life is not worthy of living.”

 “Ich bin ein Down-jihadi”

-More recently, Marcel Zuijderland, philosopher, writes that women have an 'Ethical duty to abort when the fetus is seriously disabled'.
+More recently, Marcel Zuijderland, philosopher, writes that women have an “Ethical duty to abort when the fetus is seriously disabled.”
 He believes Down syndrome is a serious disability that warrants this action.
-It is ironic that a man, wants to force women to a medical procedure where her unborn child is killed, under the pretense of 'freedom of choice'.
-In his latest interview -and this is serious folks!- he blames parents who defend and celebrate the life of their children of 'Down-jihadism'.
+It is ironic that a man wants to force women to a medical procedure where her unborn child is killed under the pretense of “freedom of choice.”
+In his latest interview ― and this is serious folks! ― he blames parents who defend and celebrate the life of their children of ‘Down-jihadism.’

 New ideas are made of old ideas

 The ideas in the letter are hardly new.
-What is new, is the strategy: People believe they have figured out what’s causing the rise in care-costs, as well as the 'solution, while they are directed with misleading statistics provided by well-respected State institutions, professionals and politicians.
-The so-called 'free choice' has become a farce: women who are brave enough to resist screening and/or continue pregnancy face the scorn of society, and so do their children.
+What is new, is the strategy: People believe they have figured out what’s causing the rise in care costs, as well as the solution, while they are directed with misleading statistics provided by well-respected state institutions, professionals and politicians.
+The so-called “free choice” has become a farce: women who are brave enough to resist screening and/or continue pregnancy face the scorn of society, and so do their children.

 Dutch society stooped to a new low.
 The letter published by NRC is not an opinion; it spreads hate.
 While everyone is free to judge a life with a disability, we live in a world where governments have to protect the human rights of all.
-By singling out people with Down syndrome as a primary cause of health-care costs, the government is acting as the instigator instead of the protector.
+By singling out people with Down syndrome as a primary cause of health care costs, the government is acting as the instigator instead of the protector.

 Tell the world the real worth of people with Down syndrome!